sushantk08/scraper-entity-resolution/README.md

   against the site's own breadcrumb URLs, so the parser is right and the site is wrong.
 Category agreement is therefore weak evidence on common values and strong on rare ones - IDF weighting is the principled fix, and is not done yet.
-- **The database has never held a resolution decision.** `entity` and `record_entity` exist, are indexed, and are empty.
-The schema is designed and loaded; the layer that fills it is not written yet, and this README does not imply otherwise.

 ## Two things here that most scraper projects skip